-We also show the result on the WMT'14 En-De dataset.
+We also show the result on the WMT'14 En-De and WMT'14 En-Fr dataset.
 Similar to the IWSLT, our Mobile Transformer achieves a better trade-off with regard to transformer (Vaswani et al., 2017) against the total computation and the number of model parameters Figure 5 on mobile settings.
-The quantitative results in Table 3 indicates that our specialized MBT has 1.1 BLEU score improvement under the extremely efficient settings with 100M Mult-Adds and 0.9 under 300M Mult-Adds.
+The quantitative results in Table 3 indicates that our specialized MBT has 1.2 and 1.3 BLEU score improvement under 100M Mult-Adds and 0.7 and 1.1 under 300M Mult-Adds for WMT En-De dataset and WMT En-Fr dataset respectively.